This is a Preprint and has not been peer reviewed. This is version 1 of this Preprint.

 The promise of passive seismology has increasingly been realized in recent years.
-Given the expense in installing and maintaining these seismic networks, it is important to extract as much information from the measurements as possible.
-In this context, the ellipticity or H/V amplitude ratio of Rayleigh waves can prove to be a valuable observable in ambient noise seismology due to its potential for constraining Vp structure, an advantage over group and phase-velocity dispersion, which are primarily sensitive to Vs. However, the suitability of the Rayleigh H/V ratio in noise-based studies depends on the accurate interpretation of measurements made on multi-component ambient-noise cross-correlations.
-We present a synthetic study that critically examines such measurements -- commonly interpreted in terms of the Rayleigh H/V ratio -- for realistic scenarios of spatially distributed and non-uniform noise sources.
-Using the Rayleigh-wave Green's function in a laterally homogeneous medium, we rigorously model multi-component cross-correlation for arbitrary noise-source distributions and extract from them standard estimates of the H/V ratio.
-Variation of these measurements with Vp is studied empirically by brute-force simulation.
+Given the expense in installing and maintaining seismic station networks, it is important to extract as much information from the measurements as possible.
+In this context, the ellipticity or H/V amplitude ratio of Rayleigh waves can prove to be a valuable observable in ambient noise seismology due to its complimentary sensitivity to subsurface structure, compared to phase and group-velocity dispersion, as well as its potential for constraining Vp structure in addition to Vs. However, the suitability of the Rayleigh H/V ratio in noise-based studies depends on the accurate interpretation of measurements made on multi-component ambient-noise cross-correlations.
+We present a synthetic study that critically examines measurements commonly interpreted as the Rayleigh wave H/V ratio, under realistic scenarios of spatially distributed and non-uniform noise sources.
+Using the surface wave terms of Green's function in a laterally homogeneous medium, we rigorously model multi-component cross-correlations for arbitrary noise-source distributions and extract from them standard estimates of the H/V ratio.
+Variation of these measurements as a function of Vp is studied empirically, by brute-force simulation.
 We find that the measurements depart significantly from the theoretical Rayleigh wave H/V for the medium in question, when noise sources are strongly directional or anisotropic.
+Love waves, if present in the cross correlations, also have the potential to significantly bias interpretation.
+Accurate interpretation of the H/V ratio measurement thus rests on carefully modelling these effects.
 However, the sensitivity to Vp structure is comparable to that of the classic Rayleigh wave H/V. We also propose a new measurement for cross-correlations that has slightly greater sensitivity to Vp.
-Finally, uncertainty analysis on synthetic tests suggests that the ellipticity measurements can robustly resolve the Vp structure in the presence of noise (up to 10%).
-The primary utility of this method in scenarios when the noise level in the measured cross-correlations is significant (>~20%), is in being able to discern between different classes of models.
+Finally, uncertainty analysis on synthetic tests suggests that simplistic interpretations of Rayleigh wave ellipticity are only effective (in resolving Vp structure) when the Love-wave contamination is negligible and measurement uncertainties are less than 10%.
+The primary utility of this method in scenarios when the noise level in the measured cross-correlations is significant (>~ 20%), is in being able to discern between different classes of models.

 https://doi.org/10.31223/X5K88G